 How long can you expect the wine to hold in an opened bottle?
 It often depends on the style of wine.
-We decant wines to expose it to air and oxygen which softens the flavours and opens the aromas.
-However, in a long term, the wine will become undrinkable if it is exposed to air for a long time.
+We decant wines to expose it to air and oxygen which softens the flavors and opens the aromas.
+However, in the long term, the wine will become undrinkable if it is exposed to air for a long time.
 Take a look at our simple “wine preserving” guide, to see when it’s time to use the opened bottle of wine for cooking and not drinking!

 Playing it safe – the 3 days rule

 The simplest rule for playing it safe is that you drink the wine within 3 days from opening the bottle.
 The opened bottle should be refrigerated and recorked.